Arkadiusz4/weather_tracker/README.md

    git clone https://github.com/Arkadiusz4/weather_tracker.git
    ```

-2. Install the necessary dependencies, including the `libcurl` and `RapidJSON` libraries.
+2. Install the necessary dependencies, including the `libcurl` and `JsonCpp` libraries.

 3. Create your own OpenWeatherMap API key by signing up for a free account on
    the [OpenWeatherMap website](https://openweathermap.org/).
 Copy the generated API key.